 People who develop a health issue after using hair relaxer products may be eligible to file a lawsuit.
 However, only a lawyer can determine the viability of your case.
 While assessing your case, an attorney may ask questions about your history of hair relaxer use and cancer risk factors.
 In order to file a lawsuit, you need to meet several criteria.
 These include:

-- Usage: People who used the products at least four times a year, for more than two years may be able to file.
+- Product use: People who used hair relaxer products at least four times a year, for more than two years may be able to file.
+This may have been in a professional or home setting.

 - Confirmation of use: Proof of use, such as receipts of purchase, photos of use, packaging from purchased products or salon records can help build a strong case.

 Experienced personal injury lawyers can help determine if you meet these criteria.
-They will also assist clients with obtaining and organizing these necessary documents.
+They can also assist clients with obtaining and organizing these necessary documents.

 Types of Cancer Linked to Hair Relaxers

 Hair relaxers and straighteners have been linked to several conditions, including cancer.
-Hair relaxer users have reported breast cancer, ovarian cancer and uterine cancer.
-Chemical hair straighteners users have also reported uterine fibroids.
+Hair relaxer users have reported cancers, including ovarian cancer and uterine cancer.
 To be eligible for compensation, individuals must be able to show proof of qualifying conditions.

 You may also be asked about any other risk factors or comorbidities.
 This can include any history of smoking, cancer in the family and hormone replacement therapy.
 Weight and age can also be risk factors for ovarian and uterine cancer.